pypa/packaging.python.org/source/index.rst

 :Last Reviewed: 2014-07-04

-The "Python Packaging User Guide" (PUG) aims to be the authoritative resource on how to package and install Python distributions using current tools, but also on the efforts to improve Python packaging.
+The "Python Packaging User Guide" (PPUG) aims to be the authoritative resource on how to package and install Python distributions using current tools, but also on the efforts to improve Python packaging.
 The guide is part of a larger effort to improve all of the packaging and installation docs, including :ref:`pip`,